Keyboard shortcuts

 }

-Note that parol has a way to minimize the use of boxed types in the generated parser.
-The parol tool supports a new command line switch (-b, --min_boxes) that enables the minimization of used boxes in generated data structures.
-The parol::build::Builder also provides a new method minimize_boxed_types() that you can call in your build scripts.
+parol can minimize the use of boxed types in the generated parser.
+The tool supports a command-line switch (-b, --min_boxes) to enable box minimization.
+The parol::build::Builder also provides a minimize_boxed_types() method for use in build scripts.

-You can suffix grammar symbols (terminals and non-terminals) with a cut operator (^).
-This instructs parol to not propagate them to the AST type, e.g.:
+You can suffix grammar symbols (terminals and non-terminals) with a cut operator (^) to prevent them from being included in the AST type.
+For example:

 Group: '('^ Alternations ')'^;

-The AST type for the symbol Group will then only contain a member for the non-terminal Alternations.
-The parentheses are suppressed because they have no special purpose for the grammar processing itself.
+The AST type for Group will only contain a member for the non-terminal Alternations.
+The parentheses are omitted since they are not needed for grammar processing.

 %start List